fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 #### Data Types

-These variable values fall into two different data types, primitive and reference.
-Data in JavaScript are objects that represent values or other objects.
+Variables fall into two different data types, primitive and reference.
 Primitive data types must be of a specific type, where Reference data types can be thought of a references to other objects in your document.

 Primitive Data Types